 Water will always flow downhill by the most accessible route possible.
 That is the basic concept behind a French drain, which is a slightly sloped trench typically filled with gravel and a single pipe to divert water away from the home.
-The system itself may not seem too challenging, but installation requires careful planning and finesse.
-A college-educated engineer and an experienced technician must work in tandem to implement the system for modern households.
+The system itself may not seem too challenging, however, installation requires careful planning and finesse.

 French Drains and Foundation Water Management

 For most, a French drain is designed to move water away from the house – and thereby away from the foundation.
 The drain, when installed correctly, runs around the entire perimeter of the house at footing level and intercepts excess water before it makes it into the basement.
 A French drain is a wise investment because foundation repairs can be expensive!